manfredsteyer/standalone-example-cli/README.md

-# Experiment 4: Store with Explicit Signals and ideas from SolidJS
+# Experiment 4: Store with Explicit Signals and Ideas from SolidJS

 ## Experiments